On the existence of large subspaces of $C(K)$ that perform stable phase retrieval: Introduction

 \begin{question}[Question 6.4 in \cite{FOPT}] The above theorem shows that $K'$ is infinite iﬀ $C(K)$ contains an SPR copy of $c_0$.
 If $K$ is ``large” enough (in terms of the smallest ordinal $\alpha$ for which $K^{(\alpha)}$ is finite), what SPR subspaces (other than $c_0$) does $C(K)$ have?
 Note that $c_0$ is isomorphic to $c = C[0,\omega]$ ($\omega$ is the first infinite ordinal).
 If $K^{(\alpha)}$ is infinite, does $C(K)$ contain an SPR copy of $C[0,\omega^\alpha]$? \end{question}

 \Cref{sect: Timur's question} is dedicated to the study of this question.
 We would like to point out that an \emph{isometric version} of this question was already examined in \cite{GH}, although only the situation $\alpha<\omega$ was considered.
 A priori, this is not useful for answering \Cref{main question} as $C[1,\omega^\alpha]$ and $c_0$ are isomorphic whenever $1\leq\alpha<\omega$.
 However, the strategy developed in \cite{GH} will be the starting point for how we will approach this new question.
-Specifically, we will show that if $K^{(\alpha)}\neq\varnothing$ for some $\alpha<\omega_1$, then there exists an isometric embedding $T:C[1,\omega^\alpha]\hookrightarrow C(K)$ which preserves SPR subspaces (\Cref{prop: implication K_alpha copy of Comegaalpha}), extending \cite[Proposition 3.4]{GH}, which was proven for finite ordinals, to countable ordinals.
+Specifically, it was shown in \cite[Proposition 3.5]{GH} (see \Cref{prop: implication K_alpha copy of Comegaalpha}) that if $K^{(\alpha)}\neq\varnothing$ for some $\alpha<\omega_1$, then there exists an isometric embedding $T:C[1,\omega^\alpha]\hookrightarrow C(K)$ which preserves SPR subspaces.
 This result will allow us to work in a much more manageable Banach space when investigating \Cref{main question}.